haochen233/learngit/README.md

 Hi!
 Giter.
 I am zhangchenhao.
 I hope a wondful future.
-Creating a new branch si quick this is secondly modify
+Creating a new branch si quick AND simple this is secondly modify